-By far, the largest portion of the City's net position (48%) reflects its investment in capital assets (e.g., land, buildings, machinery, equipment, vehicles, and infrastructure), less any related outstanding debt that was used to acquire those assets.
+By far, the largest portion of the City's total net position approximately 50% reflects its investment in capital assets (e.g., land, buildings, machinery, equipment, vehicles, and infrastructure), less any related outstanding debt that was used to acquire those assets.
 The City uses these capital assets to provide a variety of services to its citizens.
 Accordingly, these assets are not available for future spending.
 Although the City's investment in capital assets is reported net of related debt, it should be noted that the resources used to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the City's net position amounting to \$813,001, or 9% of overall net position,, represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of \$3,720,268 is unrestricted and may be used to meet the City's ongoing obligations to its citizens and creditors.
+An additional portion of the City's total net position amounting to \$460,442, or approximately 5% of overall net position, represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of \$3,952,179 (approximately 45%) is unrestricted and may be used to meet the City's ongoing obligations to its citizens and creditors.
 At the end of the current fiscal year, the City is able to report positive balances in all reported categories of net position, both for the government as a whole, as well as for its separate governmental and business-type activities.
 The same situation held true for the prior fiscal year.

-The City's overall net position increased by \$481,945 from the prior fiscal year.
-The reasons for this overall increase are discussed in the following sections for governmental activities and business-type activities.
+The City's overall net position increased by \$389,107 from the prior fiscal year.
+The reasons for this increase are discussed in the following sections for governmental activities and business-type activities.

 Governmental Activities.
-During the current fiscal year, net position for governmental activities increased by \$382,345 from the prior fiscal year for an ending balance of \$5,993,989.
-The increase in the overall net position of governmental activities is the result of conservative spending across all functions coupled with higher than anticipated revenues.
+During the current fiscal year, net position for governmental activities increased by \$429,630 from the prior fiscal year for an ending balance of \$6,423,619.
+The increase in the overall net position of governmental activities is the result primarily of lower than budgeted expenditures in the General Fund.